daveywang/Training-Project/README.md

 master branch maintains the latest code

-hibernate branch maintains the code that uses Hibernate to interact with the database instead of using JDBC.
-The code is built on the warm-up branch.
-This branch code is for the third and the fourth classes.
+spring-boot branch maintains the code that uses SpringBoot to implement Restful API.
+The code is built on the hibernate branch.
+This branch code is for the fifth and the sixth training classes.

 The code demonstrates:
-1. how to built Hibernate session factory.
+1. how to built Restful API by using Spring Boot.
-2. how to use code to configure Hibernate instead of using hibernate.cfg.xml or hibernate.properties configuration files.
+2. how to use DI by using Spring Boot.
-3. how to create mapping classes.
+3. how to test Spring Boot application.
-4. how to use HQL to build DAOs to interact with database.
-5. how to define relationship between entities.
-6. the differences between join and join fetch.
-7. using entities scanner to add all mapping classes into the Hibernate configuration.

 # Database Migration